 What information do we collect about you?

 Information relating to usage of our website is collected using cookies.
 These are text files placed on your computer to collect standard internet log information and visitor behaviour information.
-We’ll use your information collected from the website to personalise your repeat visit to the site.
+We’ll use your information collected from the website to personalise your repeat visits to the site

 Why do we need to collect and use your personal data?